pilebras/AnDA_weight_idealAMOC/README.md

 'AnDA_weight_idealAMOC' repository is associated to the following paper "Le Bras, P., Sévellec F., Tandeo P., Ruiz J., Ailliot P. (under review in NPG journal) "Selecting and weighting dynamical models using data-driven approaches".
 The purpose of this study is to select and weight an ensemble of perturbed versions of an idealised dynamical model (describing a simplified version of the Atlantic Meridonal Overturning Circulation) using data-driven data assimilation.

-The code for getting the figures in the paper is written in the ipython notebook "paper_figures_weighting_idealised_AMOC_model.ipynb".
+The code for getting the figures in the paper is available in the ipython notebook "paper_figures_weighting_idealised_AMOC_model.ipynb".

 The scripts 'git_idealized_AMOC_model.py' and 'git_multimodel_idealized_AMOC_AnDA.py' generate the simulations data at the origin of the figures.